top of page

 That said, if you're looking for practical support (e.g. tools for anxiety or relationship patterns), integrative work can include psychoeducation or techniques from CBT, mindfulness, analysis or parts work.

-How often should I come to therapy?
+How often should I come?

 Most clients attend weekly or fortnightly, depending on their needs and availability.
 We can discuss what feels manageable for you, and this can change over time.
 Walk-and-talk and online sessions offer flexibility.
 It is fine to have a combination of online or in-person sessions.